Updated on November 3, 2022

 How Do Crizal Lenses Work?

-Crizal coating uses 360° Multi-Angular Technology to reduce the amount of reflective light hitting the lenses resulting in less:4
+Compared to ordinary lenses, Crizal coating uses 360° Multi-Angular Technology.
+This technology reduces the amount of reflective light hitting the lenses resulting in less:4

 • Backside reflections